zymex22/Gloomy-Vanilla-overhaul/README.md

 Im am no modder/programmer, I have no experience its all trial and error, just felt this was needed and asked for.  <br /> So for any ideas/fixes you know of, enlighten me.  <br />

 #### Big Thanks to
-Dr_Zhivago for supporting me learning modding. <br /> Semo for help with textures, and patching Gloomy Kitchen mod. <br /> Owlchemist for original Gloomy Vanilla and giving permission to make this. <br /> GloomyLynx for great textures and fantastic mods. <br /> And all original mod makers from the mods we use. <br />
+Dr_Zhivago Modding/coding support. <br />
+Semo Help with textures and learn to make them. <br /> Owlchemist Original Gloomy Vanilla Creator. <br /> GloomyLynx for great textures and fantastic mods. <br /> Inverness And all other mods we make patches or use assets from. <br />